10 Most Beautiful Beaches in the Philippines

 2. El Nido, Palawan

 According to CNNGo, the travel news website of CNN, El Nido in Palawan is one of the Philippines’ best beaches and island destinations because of its "extraordinary natural splendor and ecosystem."
 It is frequently called the Philippines' last frontier and is ranked No. 14 among the CNN's Top 100 Most Beautiful Beaches in the World.
 For 2 years in a row (2016 and 2017), Palawan bagged the #1 spot for the "best island in the world" according to the international travel magazine Travel + Leisure.
-And in 2017, Conde Nast Traveller listed El Nido as the 4th best beach in the world.
+Conde Nast Traveller also listed El Nido as the 4th best beach in the world for 2017.

 There are about 50 white sand beaches on the island, five types of forest, three major marine habitats, and many different species of birds.
 The water is also rich in sea life, which includes marine mammals like dolphins and dugongs of which six are endemic, over one hundred species of coral, and almost one thousand different kinds of fish.